njii-comet-2024/WARDEN/README.md

 ## Controller Components

-**Central Raspberry Pi:** Runs programs `roverFeed.py` to receive rover video from Camera Raspberry Pi, `centralToRover.py` to send controls to Controls Raspberry Pi, `droneFeed.py` to receive drone video from Drone Raspberry Pi, and `analogDroneFeed.py` to receive analog drone video from Drone VTX.
-Also used to SSH into Camera Raspberry Pi to run `roverToCentral.py`.
+**Central Raspberry Pi:** Runs programs `roverFeed.py` to receive rover video from ~~Camera Raspberry Pi~~ Camera Jetson, `centralToRover.py` to send controls to Controls Raspberry Pi, `droneFeed.py` to receive drone video from Drone Raspberry Pi, and `analogDroneFeed.py` to receive analog drone video from Drone VTX.
+Also used to SSH into ~~Camera Raspberry Pi~~ Camera Jetson to run `roverToCentral.py`.

 **Controls Raspberry Pi:** Runs program `roverControls.py` to receive controls from Central Raspberry Pi and run them on rover.